A-H-Vu/eLoki2/sphinx-docs/source/internals/main.rst

             proxy.setSocksProxy(res.getString("proxy"));
             sClient.setProxy(proxy);
         }
+        if(res.getString("useragent")!=null) {
+            sClient.setUserAgent(res.getString("useragent"));
         }
+    }

 This block of code handles the various arguments related to the client and sets up the client object.
-Lines 131-134 handles the headless argument, it does not immediately set the client to use headless as the capture module always runs a full browser.
-Lines 137-157 handles initiating the client itself setting the driver and starting the client.
-Lines 160-169 handles setting the proxy which is the same for both browsers, the browser clients wrap a method of setting the proxy that works.
+Lines 163-166 handles the headless argument, it does not immediately set the client to use headless as the capture module always runs a full browser.
+Lines 169-189 handles initiating the client itself setting the driver and starting the client.
+Lines 192-204 handles setting the proxy which is the same for both browsers, the browser clients wrap a method of setting the proxy that works.

 Setup RunScript module
 ----------------------

 .. code-block:: java
-    :lineno-start: 171
+    :lineno-start: 206

     //Section of the code that handles the run sub-module if(res.getBoolean("runscript")!=null) {